MysteryPancake/Discord-Reposter/README.md

 It reposts all the messages from one channel to another channel, which can be in another server if you have the right permissions.

+Sadly it only reposts backward from the latest message.
+It's impossible to go forward because you can't get the first message of a channel with the API.

 ## Usage
 1. [Create your app](https://discordapp.com/developers/applications/me)
 2. Click `Create a Bot User`